-What’s noteworthy is that any veteran who is rated at 100 percent service-connected who now requires the assistance of others due to that service-connected disability has the ability to have the addition of A&A on top of their “compensation.”
-The 100 percent rating is the only exception where a veteran can draw both “compensation” and “pension.”
+What’s noteworthy is that any veteran who is rated at 100% service-connected–and who now requires the assistance of others due to that service-connected disability–has the ability to have the addition of A&A on top of their Compensation.
+The 100% rating is the only exception where a veteran can draw both compensation and pension.

-For our low-income veterans who meet the criteria, they are eligible for the lower level of “Basic” if they fall below the monthly income of $1,055.
-There is no requirement for needing assistance with daily living for the “Basic” level.
+For low-income veterans who meet the criteria, they are eligible for the lower level of Basic if they fall below the monthly income threshold.
+There is no requirement for needing assistance with daily living for the Basic level.

-They would need to complete the appropriate VA application either as the veteran VA form 21-527EZ (Veteran) or 21-534EZ (Surviving spouse), as well as all other forms and supporting documents that have to be included with the application; and then send them to the appropriate Pension Maintenance Center assigned to their state.
-A listing broken down by state can be found on the VeteranAdid.org website.
+Veterans or their families need to complete the appropriate VA application–either as the veteran VA form 21-527EZ (for the veteran) or 21-534EZ (for the surviving spouse)–as well as all other forms and supporting documents that have to be included with the application.
+Then, they are required to send them to the appropriate Pension Maintenance Center assigned to their state.

-The A&A program is not all that well-known in veteran communities; which, given that it has been an entitlement for the past 64 years, is a rather disturbing issue.
-Millions upon millions of senior veterans and their widows have done without the care they needed simply because they were not aware of this VA financial resource.
+The A&A program is not all that well-known in veteran communities; given that it has been an entitlement for the past 64 years, this is alarming.
+Millions of senior veterans and their widows have gone without the care they needed simply because they were not aware of this financial resource.

-The belief that the veteran had to be injured during their time of service to be eligible for anything other than utilizing the GI Bill for school or VA loan to purchase a home.
+The belief that the veteran had to be injured during their time of service to be eligible for anything other than utilizing the G.I.
+Bill for school or a VA loan to purchase a home.

-The misinformation at local VA offices is far too common, since the majority of their training focuses on “compensation” claims and not “pension.”
+The misinformation at local VA offices is far too common because the majority of their training focuses on Compensation claims and not Pension benefits.

 The first question asked at the VA office is often, “What is the applicant’s monthly income?”
 When the response is, for example, $1,150, the applicant will be told they exceed income limits.

-Applicants are never asked if they have services coming into the home for care or if they are in a facility, which are truly the “key” questions, since those amounts being paid for care are allowable medical deductions; and once you deduct that expense, you will find that most are either zero or negative at the end of the month.
-The result is that they do not exceed income thresholds and, in fact, do qualify.
+Applicants are never asked if they have services coming into the home for care or if they are in a facility, which are truly the key questions, since those amounts being paid for care are allowable medical deductions; once you deduct that expense, you will find that most are either zero or negative at the end of the month.
+The result is that they do not exceed income thresholds.
+And, in fact, they do qualify.

 I’ve lost count of the number of folks I have dealt with who left a VA local office being told they did not qualify because this question was not asked.